qkost/raiders-of-the-lost-dice/Encounters/12 Shimmerwing Lair V2.md

 ```

 ```
-In this chamber where dragons’ secrets hide,
+In this chamber where dragons lie,
 Three guardians absent from the stride.
-One of each breed has a missing ward,
+One of each breed has a missing member,
-Name chromatic, metallic, and gem for reward.
+Speak now if you can remember.
 ```

 * Description